RussellLuo/cmdr/README.md

         $ fab -f /tmp/demo/hello.py main

 Although `click` and `fabric` are awesome (and flexible), they are also invasive (your code must depend on them).
-And all of the methods above may be tedious if you want to **manage a lot of commands which are almost independent (through an uniform interface)**.
+And all of the methods above may be tedious if you want to **manage a lot of commands which are almost independent, through an uniform interface**.

 When you begin to care these problems, `Cmdr` is born for you.

 Quickstart